Rebecca Parekh Of the Well on Accessibility in Wellness and Creating Mindful Mornings

 Bread that will have you feeling anything but guilty.
-This seeded bread is a fresh take on elevating your carb cravings to something new entirely.
+This gluten-free seed bread recipe is a fresh take on elevating your carb cravings to something new entirely.
 My New Roots completely inspired this one.

 1 cup sunflower seeds